bplmaps/lmec-main-site/content/articles/mapping-freedom.md

 {{< figure src="https://fedora.digitalcommonwealth.org/fedora/objects/commonwealth:w9505r84g/datastreams/access800/content" caption="" class="figure-left" >}}

 Discussions of slavery often focus on the south, including in [this famous map](https://collections.leventhalmap.org/search/commonwealth:w9505r836) of enslaved populations in southern states.
 Even in states without people enslaved, lots of wealth came from enslavement.
 In Massachusetts, for example, although slavery was illegal starting in 1783, the clothing mills still operated based on slave-picked cotton, rum for distilleries came from plantations in the Caribbean, and many more of the goods that were shipped through Boston and made it a wealthy port city were created through slave labor.

 {{< figure src="https://fedora.digitalcommonwealth.org/fedora/objects/commonwealth:q524n5799/datastreams/access800/content" caption="" class="figure-right" >}}

 The Fifteenth Amendment is one of the amendments to the Constitution made during Reconstruction, after the Civil War and the national abolition of chattel slavery.
 The Amendment sought to secure voting rights for Black men following their release from enslavement.
 [This lithograph](https://collections.leventhalmap.org/search/commonwealth:q524n5781) has a celebratory feel to it, illustrated as it is with famous people of the time who contributed to what was seen as the advancement of African Americans.
 These include Frederick Douglass, Abraham Lincoln, [Martin Dulany, and Hiram Rhodes Revels](https://americanhistory.si.edu/brown/pdf/Unit1/2.Teacher.15th%20Amendment%20Print.pdf).
+Also illustrated are scenes of Black children attending school, a freedom denied to them during slavery.

 {{< figure src="https://fedora.digitalcommonwealth.org/fedora/objects/commonwealth:js957750m/datastreams/access800/content" caption="" class="figure-left" >}}

-The news from Canada recently about the bodies of children found at residential schools is -APPROPRIATE ADJECTIVE-, but Canada is not alone in its genocidal practices against Indigenous people in the Americas.
+Schools were not universally a source of freedom, though.
+Across the continent, young Indigenous people were forced to attend boarding schools or reservation schools that would teach them to be American rather than Native.
+The news from Canada recently about the bodies of children found at residential schools is appalling.
+Canada is not alone in its genocidal practices against Indigenous people in the Americas.
 The US also had residential schools which functioned as a way to "kill the Indian, save the man" in each child torn from their families and culture and forced to assimilate or suffer the consequences.
+The difference between Canadian and American approaches is not that there are mass graves in Canada and not in the US, but that Canadians are digging for them and Americans haven't started yet.
+[This map](https://collections.leventhalmap.org/search/commonwealth:js957749v) of American reservations marks each school with a red shape.

 {{< figure src="https://fedora.digitalcommonwealth.org/fedora/objects/commonwealth:9g54xm053/datastreams/access800/content" caption="" class="figure-right" >}}

+The right to vote is supposedly a founding principle of the United States, but who could vote at the outset of our country?
+Not Black men, as discussed above, and certainly not Native Americans, who were not citizens until 1924.
+Women also did not have the vote in 1776; only white, propertied men could choose their representatives in government.